TimFaverjon/twitter_profile_predictor/README.md

 You can find a [tutorial with examples](test/example_code.ipynb).

 # Documentation

+ In this section we discuss the scientific methodology.
+Detailed and complete documentation of the functions and classes can be found [here](https://timfaverjon.github.io/twitter_profile_predictor/bios_analyzer.html).

 Our methodology is based on the analyisis of X (ex-Twitter) bios (also called description).
 Around 48% of all X users have a bios accessible on their profile[@culottaPredictingTwitterUser2016].
 Our method have been developped on a specific subset of 30.000 users followers of french members of parliament.
 For this reason we recommended it for french datasets